-They are a super popular side dish, coated in salty ranch dressing mix, that will be gobbled up one by one.
-But be careful- they fill you up so much and you can’t eat just one!!
+They are a super popular side dish coated in a salty ranch dressing mix, that will be gobbled up individually.
+But be careful—they fill you up so much, and you can’t eat just one!

-- bacon – My 1lb of bacon had 17 slices so you will be able to make up to 51 wrapped potatoes by cutting into thirds.
+- bacon – My 1lb of bacon had 17 slices, so you can make up to 51 wrapped potatoes by cutting them into thirds.

 - dry ranch seasoning (if you keep canned ranch seasoning in the house, just use enough to cover each potato)